aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/core-interfaces.md

           # IPv4 address/Mask.
 Subnet used on this P2P link.
           subnet: <str>

+          # VRF to configure on each device and interface of the link.
+          vrf: <str>

           # Specific IP addresses used on this P2P link.
           ip: